Wednesday, July 30, 2025

 Created by Mellonbread & Co., Moss Covered Arrowhead (MCA) is a satirical hack of Delta Green where you play as a secretive clan of cavemen battling the Mythos in neolithic times.

 It's a lot of fun.
 I suspect rolling back Delta Green's gameplay to its most "primal" has something to do with it.
-Your equipment is whatever you can craft.
-Your allies are your direct friends and family.
-Your authority is your reputation and personal monopoly on violence.
+Your equipment is whatever you craft.
+Your allies are your immediate friends and family.
+Your authority derives from your personal reputation and direct monopoly on violence.

 Or it might be all the clubbing and bunga puns.

-Either way, I wrote a Shotgun Scenario for MCA based on a throwaway line in Gene Wolfe's "The Claw of the Conciliator".
+Either way, I wrote a Shotgun Scenario for MCA!
+It's based on a throwaway line in Gene Wolfe's "The Claw of the Conciliator".
 It's also heavily inspired by the Conan short stories written by Robert E. Howard.
 The playtest on N@TO was very popular.
 Hopefully you like it too.

 Here's the scenario document.